What you'll learn in this article

-If you're interested in opening a Shared account, head on over to the Getting Started With Shared article for step-by-step instructions.
+If you're looking for step-by-step instructions on opening and using a Shared account, head on over to the Getting Started With Shared article.

 Who "owns" a Shared account?

 Brace yourself: we’ve got some important legal information to share with you, and it’s going to involve some alarming hypotheticals.
 We hate to be a downer, but preparing for the unexpected is a key part of smart financial planning.